Sambucus australasica

-Sambucus australasica, commonly known as yellow elderberry, native elderberry or native elder, is a species of flowering plant in the family Adoxaceae and is endemic to eastern Australia.
+Sambucus australasica, commonly known as yellow elderberry, native elderberry or native elder, is a species of flowering plant in the family Viburnaceae and is endemic to eastern Australia.
 It is a shrub or small tree with pinnate leaves that have coarse teeth on their edges, small white flowers with three petals, and yellow fruit.
 It is usually found in and on the edges of rainforest.

 Description

 Sambucus australasica is a shrub or small tree that typically grows to a height of 4 m and has glabrous stems, leaves and flowers.
 The leaves are pinnate, 60–250 mm long on a petiole 20–100 mm long, with three or five leaflets, each narrow elliptic to lance-shaped with the narrower end towards the base, 20–100 mm long and 4–30 mm wide with coarsely-toothed edges on a petiolule 2–5 mm long.
 The flowers are sweetly scented and are arranged in groups 100–200 mm in diameter, the flowers with three white petals about 3 mm long.
 Flowering occurs from October to March and the fruit is an oval to spherical yellow drupe about 5 mm in diameter.